btorressz/options_staking/README.md

 # options_staking

 # Overview
-The Options Staking Program is a Solana-based smart contract built using the Anchor framework.
+The Options Staking Program is a Solana-based smart contract(program) built using the Anchor framework.
 This contract allows users to stake option contracts, earn rewards, and claim or compound those rewards.
 It supports dynamic reward adjustments, auto-restaking, early unstake penalties, and liquidity pool staking.

 ## Features